 After an hour of sailing, we passed Capo Noli and had a full view of the Gulf of Genoa.
 We changed the course and headed directly to Genoa.
 Visibility was good.
 Right ahead we clearly saw the northern Appeninas behind Genoa , which was more than 25 miles away.

-The Ligurian Sea is located in the Naval Reserve Pélagos, where water depth and flow conditions provide particularly good living conditions.
-All eight different species of whales live here.
-Among them, the fin whale, up to 22 meters in length and weighing up to XNUM tons, is the world's second largest animal.
+The Ligurian Sea is located in the Pelagos Marine Sanctuary where water depth and currents provide particularly good living conditions.
+Eight different whale species live here.
+Among them the fin whale, which with a length of up to 22 meters and a weight of up to 70 tons, is the world's second largest animal.

 We looked at the whales, nervously and slightly nervously.
 A blow with the tail of a fine whale can as easily as nothing beat a boat of Heron's size for stinging.
 We didn't see anyone, but when we were in the middle of the bay, a bunch of dolphins appeared up to starboard.

 Genoa's port is Italy's largest and the third largest port in the Mediterranean.
 We humbly embarked on the long and wide entry that the yachts share with the large passenger ships.
 After 1,5 miles, we ventured Porto Antico, which lies right by the city.